ElijahReeb/Application-of-Different-Models-to-MNIST-Data/README.md

 UW-EE399-Assignment-4
 =========
 This holds the code and backing for the fourth assignment of the EE399 class.
+The main dataset this assignment revolves around is the MNIST 784 which is a set of 70000 28x28 images of digits.
+These digits are processed in order to be categorized by the PCA method.
+After the dimensions have been reduced, the data

 Project Author: Elijah Reeb, elireeb@uw.edu